 Walmer Science College, Walmer, Kent - 2007-2011

-Autodesk 3DSMax and Blender- Software used to create and UV map 3D assets.
-I have more years of experience with 3DSMax, but I can use either of them to create modular environmental assets and characters.
-I have also used both for rigging, skinning and animating.
+Autodesk 3dsMax and Blender- Software used to create and UV map 3D assets.
+I have more years of experience with 3dsMax, but I can use either of them to create modular environmental assets and characters.
+I have also used both for rigging, skinning, animating and rendering.

 Zbrush and Mudbox- Software used to sculpt intricate detail onto models and create high-poly versions of models.
 Sculpted detail can be baked down onto a low-poly version later with software such as Substance Painter.

 Adobe Photoshop, Illustrator and Substance Painter- Photoshop has been useful for creating and editing textures, and as a tool to create concept art, storyboards and illustrations.
-Illustrator has been useful for creating high-quality UI elements.
-Substance Painter has been a useful tool for creating detailed textures that can be easily edited.
+Illustrator has been useful for creating high-quality UI elements and 2D art.
+Substance Painter has been a useful tool for creating detailed PBR materials that can be easily edited.